 - Toys they can be active with – water mats or play pins are an excellent option that allow your little one ample space to move around and begin to develop their motor skills improving hand-eye coordination and balance

 - Things that they can listen to – musical books with songs or talking books with nursery rhymes are a great option

 Toys for Older Infants – 7 to 12 Months

-Once your little one gets to the age of 7 months they will likely be moving around like crazy.
+Once your little one gets to the age of 7 months and on up to 12 months old they will likely be moving around like crazy.
 From rolling over to scooting around to even pulling themselves up and standing they will be moving all over the place as they are advancing towards walking in the next stage.
 Toys that help them further develop their balance are great.

 They will also begin to develop the ability to understand words, colors, body parts and so on.
 This makes educational toys an important component to their toy box at this age.

 - Toys they can use their imagination with – baby walkers, baby ride ons, puppets, toy cell phone or laptops, activity cubes and even toy animals

 - Building Toys – large wooden block sets, large magnetic blocks